Periods of continued fractions and volumes of modular knots complements: Sequences of closed geodesics on punctured hyperbolic surfaces whose canonical lift complement volumes is bounded by the length

-In this Section we lift the sequences of closed geodesics on the modular surface found in Theorem \ref{seq} and Corollary \ref{ub} to infinitely many punctured hyperbolic surfaces and compare the volume of the corresponding canonical lift complement with the geodesic length of the lift.
+In this Section we lift the sequences of closed geodesics on the modular surface found in Theorem \ref{seq} and Corollary \ref{ub} to any punctured hyperbolic surface and compare the volume of the corresponding canonical lift complement with the geodesic length of the lift.

+\begin{lemma} Given any punctured hyperbolic surface of genus $g$ with $k$ punctures $\Sigma,$ there exist a finite covering map from $\Sigma$ to the modular surface of degree $6(2g+k-2)$. \end{lemma}

+The Lemma \ref{cover} is probably folklore knowledge to experts.
+However, it might not be easy to extract from the literature.
+For this reason, and for the sake of being more self-contained, we give the proof as follows\string:

+\begin{proof}[\bf{Proof of Lemma \ref{cover}:}] We split the proof into two cases, for surfaces of genus zero and for surfaces of genus grater than zero.